martinmoene/type-lite/README.md

 ordered: Allows to obtain hash of an ordered object (C++11)
 numeric: Disallows to default-construct a numeric thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 numeric: Allows to default-construct a numeric thus defined
+numeric: Allows to custom-default-construct a numeric thus defined
 numeric: Allows to copy-construct a numeric from its underlying type
 numeric: Allows to move-construct a numeric from its underlying type (C++11)
 numeric: Allows to compare a numeric for equality